By Mike Ozekhome, SAN

 ON LOCAL GOVERNMENT COUNCILS (LGCs)

 Prof Yadudu in his memo strongly opposed the deletion of LGCs from the Constitution.
 Why will he not?
 He knows that section 162(5), (6), (7), and (8) of the 1999 Constitution partly predicate Nigeria’s distributable account (revenue and income) on the number of LGCs in Nigeria.
-Yadudu fights to retain the unweildy 774 LGCs under section 3(6) of the Constitution, rather than allow Nigeria to be a two-tier system of government, with the states empowered to merge or create LGCs according to their needs and financial capacity.
-Do you know why?
+Yadudu fights to retain the unweildy 774 LGCs under section 3(6) of the Constitution, rather than allow Nigeria to be a two-tier system of government, with the states empowered to merge or create LGCs according to their needs and financial capacity and remove the burden from the Federal Government.
+After all, there are over 89,000 Local Government Units in America.
+But, do you know why?
 I will tell you.
-Kano State, part of the North West geopolitical zone he represented at the 2014 Confab (a Confab he now surprisingly demonises), has a whopping 44 LGCs.
+Kano State, part of the North West geopolitical zone he represented at the 2014 Confab (a Confab he now surprisingly demonises), has a whopping 44 LGCs and 19 members in the House of Representatives.

-Jigawa State which was excised from Kano State has 27 LGCs.
-So, as between Jigawa and Kano State (old Kano State), there are 71 LGCs.
+Jigawa State alone which was excised from Kano State has 27 LGCs and 11 House of Representatives members.
+So, as between Jigawa and Kano State (old Kano State), there are 71 LGCs and 40 House of Representatives members at the NASS.
 This State, while in the old Northern Region (up to January 15, 1966) produced, consumed and sold its famous Kano groundnut pyramids, cotton, hides and skin, according to her needs.
 Regions at that time paid 30% royalty to the Federal Government under section 140 of the 1963 Republican Constitution for minerals, mining, rents, mineral oils, or other resources extracted from the soil of each region.
 Such payments by the Federalion to regions were charged on the consolidated Revenue Fund.
 Nigeria at that time practised true fiscal federalism thus, enabling regions own their resources and pay tax to the Federal Government.
-Meanwhile, the said distributable revenue (sharing formula under the 1999 Unitary Constitution is now based partly on these 71 LGCs from only one state.
+Meanwhile, the said distributable revenue (sharing formula under the 1999 Unitary Constitution is now based partly on these 71 LGCs from only one state alone.
 Yet, Kano and Jigawa do not afford Nigerians any revenue to share.
 They do not care to know how the National cake is baked, they only share from it.
 This is the kind of federation Yadudu glamourizes!.

-Yadudu does not mind an inequitable perpetuation of this skewed, roguish and extornist system because it benefits him and his people.
-He does not approve of a new Constitution that will bring about true fiscal federalism, devolution of powers, egalitarianism, social justice, equity and fair play.
+Yadudu does not mind an inequitable perpetuation of this skewed, roguish and extornist system that is alien to all known principles of federalism, because it benefits him and his people (See “Federal Government”, by K. C. Wheare (1946).
+He does not approve of a new Constitution that will bring about fresh air, true fiscal federalism, massive devolution of powers, egalitarianism, social justice, equity and fair play.

-So, Prof Yadudu cannot see anything wrong in a lop-sided unitary system of government where the geese that lay the golden eggs (Southern States) have 357 LGCs, 60 LGCs less than the 417 LGCs of the consumers of the already baked National cake (the Northern States)?
-Yadudu is not bothered by this sort of master-servant, relationship which a brand new Constitution desires to address.
-NASS, please, do not listen to his unpatriotic rhetoric.
-The NASS Constitution Review Committee should outrightly reject Yadudu’s half-baked postulations, discard with the behemoth LGCs system in the Constitution through wholesome amendment.
+I am surprised he cannot see anything wrong in a lop-sided unitary system of government where the geese that lay the golden eggs (Southern States) have 357 LGCs, 62 LGCs less than the 419 LGCs (I don’t like this number) of the consumers of the already baked National cake (the Northern States).
+He is obviously not bothered by this sort of master-servant, Freema-vassal relationship, which a brand new Constitution driven by a people’s referendum desires to address and rectify once and for all.
+So, NASS, please, do not listen to his illusory rhetoric.
+The NASS should outrightly reject Yadudu’s half-baked postulations and discard the behemoth LGCs system in the Constitution through wholesome amendment.

-- To properly restructure, we need a fresh people’s Constitution anchored on a six-zonal federal structure; with the present states, still retained as federating units, thus, having a two-tier system of Government.LGCs shall not be federating units.
-While retaining section 7 which guarantees a system of democratically elected LGCs, sections 3 (6) and 162 (4) – (8) of the Constitution should be amended to scrap the State Joint LG Account and allow each state freedom to merge and collapse existing LGCs or create fresh LGCs, through State Assemblies legislative action, depending on its peculiar needs and financial capacity.
-Such LGCs shall be made fully autonomousand not dependent on State Governors.
-Their funding from a percentage of the allocations due to them from their internally generated revenue (IGR) shall be expressly guaranteed by the Constitution and placed on a first line charge; with LGCs observing strict accountability.
+- To properly restructure, we need a fresh people’s Constitution anchored on a six-zonal federal structure; with the present states, still retained as federating units, thus, having a two-tier system of Government.LGCs shall not be a federating unit.
+While retaining section 7 which guarantees a system of democratically elected LGCs, sections 3 (6) and 162 (4) – (8) of the Constitution should be amended to scrap the State Joint LG Account and allow each state freedom to merge and collapse existing LGCs, or create fresh LGCs, through State Assemblies legislative action, depending on its peculiar needs and financial capacity.
+Such LGCs shall be made fully autonomous and not dependent on the Federal or State Governors.
+Their funding shall be derived directly from a percentage of the allocations due to them from their internally generated revenue (IGR).
+This shall be expressly guaranteed by the Constitution and placed on a first line charge, away from the predatory eyes of State Governors.

-STEPS ON HOW TO PROMULGATE A NEW PEOPLE’S CONSTITUTION FOR NIGERIANS
+HOW TO PROMULGATE A NEW PEOPLE’S CONSTITUTION FOR NIGERIANS: MY SPECIFIC RECOMMENDATIONS

 Let me now give a blow-by-blow account on the making of a new Constitution and involving the Nigerian people through a Referendum.